txdat/notes/obsidian/engineering/system design/topics/live comment.md

 #### redis
 - as pub/sub server to transmit messages between nodes
-- replicates every message to all nodes (dont know about receivers) -> degraded performance
+- replicates every message to all nodes (don't know about receivers) -> degraded performance
 - TCP connections are maintained between producer-redis, and redis-consumer for delivering messages
 - limitations
 	- no guarantee at least one-time message delivery